LucianoLarrea/LucianoLarrea/README.md

 - I'm a Data Scientist with a background in engineering and master's degrees in Business Administration and Strategic Information Management.
 - 👀 I’m interested to work as Data Scientist in Machine Learning and AI.
-- 🌱 I’m currently learning Python, MySQL, R, Java and JavaScript.
+- 🌱 I’m currently learning Rust, Java and JavaScript.
 - 💞️ I’m looking to collaborate on Python, R and MySQL.
 - 📫 How to reach me?
 Just write me throw takticflow@gmail.com or in [LinkedIn](https://www.linkedin.com/in/takticflow/). :).